-In the event of an error in payment, the employee should contact the HR and Office Manager as soon as possible.
-The HR and Office Manager will then contact the Payroll Services Provider and send the necessary paperwork to correct the matter.
-When the Payroll Services Provider receives the correction, a determination will be made as to how the error is to be corrected - either through a manually created paycheck or in the individual's subsequent paycheck.
-Any questions concerning how or when corrections will be made should be directed to the HR and Office Manager or CEO/Principal.
+In the event of an error in payment, the employee should contact the Office Manager as soon as possible.
+The Office Manager will then contact the Payroll Services Provider and send the necessary paperwork to correct the matter.
+When the Payroll Services Provider receives the correction, a determination will be made as to how the error is to be corrected - either through a manually created paycheck or additional pay or additional deductions in the individual's subsequent paycheck.
+Any questions concerning how or when corrections will be made should be directed to the Office Manager or CEO/Principal..